 |CyberGhost VPN Plans||Monthly Cost||Money-Back Guarantee|

 To provide a little bit of context, CyberGhost’s month-to-month cost is a little high.
 Generally speaking, the industry standard is about $10 per month.
 That said, once you get into longer-duration subscription plans, that cost evens out pretty nicely.
 For a year it costs about $4 monthly, and if you sign up for three years, it’ll only cost you $2.25 per month.
-That’s less money than a gas station hotdog, and puts them on par with a service like Surfshark pricing and features.
+That’s less money than a gas station hotdog, and it puts them on par with a service like Surfshark pricing and features.

 We also wanted to make note of the fact that whichever subscription plan you pick, CyberGhost offers a risk-free trial period.
 We always love to see this, since it means you can make sure the VPN is a good fit for your budget and your purposes.